ansible/molecule/docs/getting-started-roles.md

 Molecule auto-discovers `.config/molecule/config.yml` in a standalone role repository.
 It deep-merges this base configuration into each scenario.
-The inventory path stays anchored to the project directory so component scenarios do not look for an inventory inside their own directories.
+The inventory path stays anchored to the project directory so the `reverse` scenario does not look for an inventory inside its own directory.

 Keep the existing `molecule/default/` files from the previous steps.
 Update the role to write both the original and reversed input.
 Add the input variable